 Using Smart Data to Restore Market Viability

-The MVA is a data-based tool to inform community revitalization and manage neighborhood change; it identifies different types of markets, and those places where public intervention and larger public investment activities can stimulate private market activity.
-It is a unique approach using spatial and statistical analysis to identify and characterize local conditions throughout a locality, creating an internally-referenced index of residential real estate markets.
+The MVA is a data-based tool to inform community revitalization and manage neighborhood change; it identifies different types of markets, and those places where strategic intervention can stimulate private market activity or capitalize on larger trends.
+It is a unique approach using spatial and statistical analysis that is field validated and reviewed by local subject matter experts to identify and characterize local conditions throughout a locality, creating an internally-referenced index of residential real estate markets.

 The MVA provides stakeholders with a common understanding of market types that allows public, nonprofit, and community organizations to engage in productive dialogue around the creation of a coordinated investment and service-delivery strategy.
 The MVA also provides a baseline against which community change over time can be measured.